leighembee/mariokartdashboard/README.md

 * add redux , and control data via thunks or sagas
 * re organize folder structure ( containers / components etc )

-You can find the app current deployed [here] (https://mariokartalloystars.herokuapp.com/)
+You can find the app current deployed at https://mariokartalloystars.herokuapp.com/